Flying from a well-mown grass runway, IC models use transmitter frequencies which are either 2.4 GHz or odd numbers on 35 MHz.

-All i.c models must meet noise limits to fly on site and must be tested and certified before flight.
+All IC models must meet noise limits to fly on-site and must be tested and certified before flight.

 Advice and help about how to successfully fly your model is readily available.

-Models popular on the Power Site cover a wide range from military types to sport models, and from ARTF kits to plan built models.
+Models popular on the Power Site cover a wide range, from military types to sport models and from ARTF kits to plan-built models.

-Many of our scale modellers’ spend a lot time discussing flying and building techniques, so there is always help and advice available on the scale details which improve your model.
+Many of our scale modellers spend a lot time discussing flying and building techniques, so there is always help and advice available on the scale details which improve your model.

-Chris Foss models have been producing sports models since the 70’s and whether its the UnoWot trainer or the WOT 4 or AcroWot they fly beautifully and are a common sight at the field.
+Chris Foss has been producing sports models since the 197os, starting with the Uno Wot trainer, through to the classic WOT 4 sports model, the low-wing Acro Wot and the biplane Wots Wot.
+They fly beautifully and are a common sight at the field.